moetunes/Nextwm/README.md

 -------

-**snapwm** is a xinerama and xrandr aware, very minimal and lightweight dynamic tiling window manager.
+**snapwm** is a xinerama and xrandr aware, minimal and lightweight dynamic tiling window manager.

-All configuration is read from three files in ~/.config/snapwm/ .
+All configuration is read from three files in ~/.config/snapwm/ and is reloadable on the run.

 *rc.conf* has colours and window manager configurations.